JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the [Model View View-Model](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern.

-The Kotlin Multiplatform wizard generates an iOS project that is already connected to the shared module.
+IntelliJ IDEA generates an iOS project that is already connected to the shared module.
 The Kotlin module is exported with the name specified in the `shared/build.gradle.kts` file (`baseName = "Shared"`), and imported using a regular `import` statement: `import Shared`.

 ### Add the dynamic linking flag for SQLDelight

-By default, the Kotlin Multiplatform wizard generates projects set up for static linking of iOS frameworks.
+By default, IntelliJ IDEA generates projects set up for static linking of iOS frameworks.

 To use the native SQLDelight driver on iOS, add the dynamic linker flag that allows Xcode tooling to find the system-provided SQLite binary: